dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 when a class implements 2 interfaces with the same:
-* variable (static) - it would compile, but if you try to access such static variable from instance of that class, you will get compilation error: `reference to size is ambiguous; both variable size in com.java.test.A and variable size in com.java.test.B match`
+* variable (static) - code won't compile: `reference to size is ambiguous; both variable size in com.java.test.A and variable size in com.java.test.B match`
 * default method - code won't compile: `types com.java.test.A and com.java.test.B are incompatible; class com.java.test.C inherits unrelated defaults for print() from types com.java.test.A and com.java.test.B`
 ```java
 public class App {